QutEcoacoustics/research-blog/_posts/2018-07-23-Ecoacoustics-Congress.md

 [Using AnalysisPrograms.exe](/tutorials/ap/practical).

-If you have any bug reports or feature requests for AnalysisPrograms.exe please see out GitHub repository: <https://github.com/QutEcoacoustics/audio-analysis/issues>
+If you have any bug reports or feature requests for AnalysisPrograms.exe please see our GitHub repository: <https://github.com/QutEcoacoustics/audio-analysis/issues>

 ## Phil's Annotation Talk